Adonis Arms: Guangdong Southern Tigers (2024)

 On November 10, 2024, Arms signed with the Guangdong Southern Tigers of the Chinese Basketball Association.

-AEK Athens (2025–present)
+AEK Athens (2025–2026)

 On August 15, 2025, Arms signed a one-year deal with Greek club AEK Athens.

+Calgary Surge (2026–present)

+On February 25, 2026, Arms joined Ironi Kiryat Ata of the Israeli Basketball Premier League.
+He did not appear in a single game for the team, and later in the season he joined Calgary Surge of the Canadian Elite Basketball League.